What is Umo?

 For example, let’s say you wish to travel from College Mall to Walmart.
 If you board the 3E bus at 7:30 a.m., you will have until 8:30 a.m. to board the 4W bus at the Downtown Transit Center.
 You do not have to complete your entire trip in 60 minutes.

-As of December 1, 2024, Bloomington Transit issues paper transfers on buses.
+As of December 1, 2024, Bloomington Transit no longer issues paper transfers on buses.

 Frequently asked questions